-So, if you’ve been taking my advice, you know that networking is how you are going to get a job.
+So, if you’ve been taking my advice as a career coach, you know that networking is how you are going to get a job.
 Or at least, it will make you a much better-informed job seeker.
 You’ve also been paying attention and know that the best way to find a contact at an organization you care about is likely to be either in person (through a networking event or professional association); through an old-fashioned introduction via your network; or, most likely, via LinkedIn.

 I harp on people *constantly* to use LinkedIn to connect to people professionally.
 There are two ways to connect with someone on LinkedIn (that is– two ways to connect without having to pay for InMails or a premium account).
 Here are the steps involved in the two processes.
 Either way, you’ll need to use an extremely brief email to grab the person’s attention.